abinjacob10/cloud-resume1/README.md

 During initial phase, first the front end part was tested using click-operations in Amazon Cloud.
 Resources required for this was:

-1.an HTML file which is the resume, with a bit of styling done using css file.
+1. An HTML file which is the resume, with a bit of styling done using css file.

-2.A domain- A domain was registered with AWS Route 53 for $3 named it abininireland.click :)
+2. A domain- Domain was registered with AWS Route 53 for $3 named it abininireland.click

+3. AWS Certificate Manager's SSL certificate.

+4. AWS Cloud Front distribution URL.